-Items not permitted in the residence halls will be confiscated immediately by the Resident Assistant, Residence Life Directors or other University officials.
+Items not permitted in the residence halls will be confiscated immediately by Campus Security or other University officials.
 Confiscated items will be kept by Campus Security or the appropriate Director for a specified time and disposed of or released when the student can remove them from campus.